Pljevlja: Administration

+Municipal Assembly

 Geography

 The city lies at an altitude of 770 m.
 The municipality borders those of Žabljak, Bijelo Polje and Mojkovac in Montenegro, as well as the republics of Serbia and Bosnia and Herzegovina.
-With a total area of 1346 km2, it is the third largest municipality in Montenegro.
+With a total area of 1346 km2, it is the second largest municipality in Montenegro.

 Climate

 Demographics

-Pljevlja is the administrative center of Pljevlja municipality, which has a population of 35,806.
-The town of Pljevlja itself has 19,136 citizens, and is the only town in the municipality with a population of over 1,000.
+Pljevlja is the administrative center of Pljevlja municipality, which has a population of 24,134.
+As of the last census data in 2023, town of Pljevlja itself has 16,111 citizens, and is the only town in the municipality with a population of over 1,000.